Business tax reform and trends: survey views

-In the Tax Council - EY Tax Reform Business Barometer, we assesses business tax professionals’ current views on the prospects for and key aspects of federal tax reform1.
-The barometer measures the expected likelihood of the different stages and key elements of federal tax reform.
+In The Tax Council - EY Tax Reform Business Barometer, we assess business tax professionals’ current views on the prospects for and key aspects of federal tax reform1.
+The Barometer measures the expected likelihood of the different stages and key elements of federal tax reform.

 This monthly survey tracks trends in the views of business tax professionals while tax reform is debated and developed in the US Congress.
-This is the fifth monthly barometer; this barometer tracks the views reported from 29 January through 7 February 2014.
+This is the sixth monthly Barometer.
+It tracks the views reported between 10 and 17 March 2014.
 2

-- Looking to the House of Representatives, many respondents still expect (median 50%) House Ways and Means Committee Chairman Dave Camp (R-MI) to release a specific tax reform plan with rates, base broadeners and revenue estimates in 2014.
-The median expectation is that there is a one - in -four likelihood that the Ways and Means Committee will begin a tax reform markup in 2014.
-Fewer respondents believe the House Ways and Means Committee will approve tax reform legislation by the end of 2014 (median 10%), and an even smaller number think the House of Representatives will pass tax reform legislation this year (median 5%).
+- Even with Chairman Dave Camp’s release of his proposal, respondents only gave a median expectation of one - in - five that the House Ways and Means Committee will begin a tax reform markup in 2014.
+Fewer respondents believe the House Ways and Means Committee will approve tax reform legislation by the end of 2014 (median 5%), and an even smaller number think the House of Representatives will pass tax reform legislation this year (median 0%).

-The barometer is a monthly survey completed this month by approximately 90 leading US tax executives and practitioners that tracks trends in the views of business tax professionals while tax reform is debated and developed in the US Congress.
-The survey results are based on an online survey conducted by EY’s Quantitative Economics and Statistics practice.
+The Barometer is a monthly survey of approximately 80 leading US tax executives and practitioners that tracks trends in the views of business tax professionals while tax reform is debated and developed in the US Congress.
+The survey results are based on an online survey conducted by our Quantitative Economics and Statistics practice.